Rørvik: History

-The subsidy schemes for the establishment of new small farms in Norway contributed to several of the islands in Vikna being populated as late as the 1930s.
-A few years later, in 1947, the first of the families moved from Ytre Vikna to Rørvik.
+The subsidy schemes for the establishment of new small farms in Norway contributed to several of the islands in Vikna Municipality being populated as late as the 1930s.
+A few years later, in 1947, the first of the families moved from Ytter-Vikna to Rørvik.
 The migration flow that occurred in the years that followed fell into three categories: those who moved completely out of the district and traveled to one of the industrial sites; those who moved to Rørvik and got work there; and those who moved to Rørvik, but continued to fish in the areas they came from.
 Before 1955, only Rørvik had access to electricity from a public electricity supplier, and the power lines became decisive for much of the settlement.
 The development of the road network, distance to public services such as schools, and relocation grants and offers of building-ready plots in Rørvik, were also important reasons why people moved.

 The opening of the mainland connection at Fylkesvei 770 and Rørvik Airport, Ryum in the 1970s and 1980s laid the foundation for a new upswing in trade and service industries in Rørvik.
 In the 1970s, the first experiments with aquaculture also began in the region, which already during the 1980s and 1990s became an important industry.

+Economy

+The port of Rørvik is the largest port facility in Central Norway with over 15,000 ship calls each year.
+Rørvik is also a port of call for a number of cruise ships.
+Significant industries are ship-related industry, fishing, and commercial salmon fish farming.
+Some work in public service.
+Telenor is an employer (as of 2024).

 Transportation

 Rørvik is a port of call of the Hurtigruten coastal steamer, and the northbound and southbound ships meet in Rørvik in the evening.

 Vikna has been accessible by car from the mainland since 1981 when the Nærøysund Bridge and Marøysund Bridge on Norwegian County Road 770 was completed.
-There are bus routes to Namsos, Brønnøysund and Grong (train station).
+There are bus routes to Namsos, Brønnøysund, and Grong (train station).
 The speedboat Namdalingen runs three times daily to town of Namsos, the regional center.

 Rørvik Airport, Ryum is located just south of Rørvik, and it serves the region of Ytre Namdalen.